KimTorberntsson/kimtorberntsson.github.io/resume/index.md

 ### 2014 - 2015: Lab Assistant at Uppsala University.

-I worked in the course “Analogue Electronics”, helping the students build an amplifier and at the courses “Computer Programming I & II”, helping the student learn Java programming.
+I worked in the course “Analogue Electronics”, helping the students build an amplifier and at the courses “Computer Programming I & II”, helping the students learn Java programming.

 ### 2014: Bachelors Thesis at Uppsala University.